 Along with other local businesses, Purdy Girl has begun decorating the scaffolding around their buildings using cheerful and brightly colored items such as balloons, flowers, and umbrellas.
 This has made the area a lot more inviting to customers.

 Over a Billion Dollars in Settlements for Our Clients

 Contractors have a legal responsibility to ensure the safety of their scaffolding and the surrounding area.
 Failure to maintain safe scaffolding can lead to injuries and liability for building owners and contractors.

-If you were harmed on a construction site, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
+If you were harmed on a construction site, contact the NY construction injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We help make sure injured construction workers get the compensation you need to cover your medical bills and pay for other expenses such as time missed from work.

 Call (212) 986-7353 to schedule a FREE case evaluation today.